[Editor's note: This previously aired on WKSU on May 4, 2017]

-The iconic music and pop culture magazine Rolling Stone turns 50 this year.
-On Friday, the Rock & Roll Hall of Fame and Museum opens an exhibit that takes music fans through the vast archives of photos and interviews.
+The iconic music and pop culture magazine Rolling Stone turned 50 last year.
+Next month, the Rock & Roll Hall of Fame and Museum closes its yearlong exhibit that takes music fans through the magazine's vast archives of photos and interviews.

-For this week’s Shuffle, WKSU’s Amanda Rabinowitz talks with Cleveland Scene music writer Jeff Niesel about Rolling Stone Magazine at 50.
+WKSU’s Amanda Rabinowitz talked with Cleveland Scene music writer Jeff Niesel about Rolling Stone Magazine at 50.

 Rolling Stone Magazine was founded in San Francisco 1967.
 It was a big year for music, with major releases from bands including The Beatles, The Doors, Jefferson Airplane, Pink Floyd and The Rolling Stones.